Confirmation bias: Science and scientific research

 A distinguishing feature of scientific thinking is the search for confirming or supportive evidence (inductive reasoning) as well as falsifying evidence (deductive reasoning).
-Inductive research in particular can have a serious problem with confirmation bias.

 Many times in the history of science, scientists have resisted new discoveries by selectively interpreting or ignoring unfavorable data.
 Several studies have shown that scientists rate studies that report findings consistent with their prior beliefs more favorably than studies reporting findings inconsistent with their previous beliefs.

 However, assuming that the research question is relevant, the experimental design adequate and the data are clearly and comprehensively described, the empirical data obtained should be important to the scientific community and should not be viewed prejudicially, regardless of whether they conform to current theoretical predictions.
 In practice, researchers may misunderstand, misinterpret, or not read at all studies that contradict their preconceptions, or wrongly cite them anyway as if they actually supported their claims.

 Further, confirmation biases can sustain scientific theories or research programs in the face of inadequate or even contradictory evidence.
-The discipline of parapsychology is often cited as an example in the context of whether it is a protoscience or a pseudoscience.
+The discipline of parapsychology is often cited as an example.

 An experimenter's confirmation bias can potentially affect which data are reported.
 Data that conflict with the experimenter's expectations may be more readily discarded as unreliable, producing the so-called file drawer effect.
 To combat this tendency, scientific training teaches ways to prevent bias.
 For example, experimental design of randomized controlled trials (coupled with their systematic review) aims to minimize sources of bias.

-The social process of peer review aims to mitigate the effect of individual scientists' biases, even though the peer review process itself may be susceptible to such biases Confirmation bias may thus be especially harmful to objective evaluations regarding nonconforming results since biased individuals may regard opposing evidence to be weak in principle and give little serious thought to revising their beliefs.
+The social process of peer review aims to mitigate the effect of individual scientists' biases, even though the peer review process itself may be susceptible to such biases.
+Confirmation bias may thus be especially harmful to objective evaluations regarding nonconforming results since biased individuals may regard opposing evidence to be weak in principle and give little serious thought to revising their beliefs.
 Scientific innovators often meet with resistance from the scientific community, and research presenting controversial results frequently receives harsh peer review.